theotherp/nzbhydra2/readme.md

 ## How to Run

-You need Java 17.
-You can use [OpenJDK](https://adoptium.net/).

-Download the [latest release of NZBHydra 2](https://github.com/theotherp/nzbhydra2/releases/latest) for your platform ("linux" is any platform but windows).
+Download the [latest release of NZBHydra 2](https://github.com/theotherp/nzbhydra2/releases/latest) for your platform.
 Extract it anywhere (the zip does not include a base directory) and start using the appropriate way:
-* On Windows (64-bit) you can either start `NZBHydra2.exe` which will add a tray icon (give it some time) or `NZBHydra2 Console.exe` which will open a console window.
-Note: Do *not* use the folders `C:\Program Files` or `C:\Program Files (x86)`.
+* On Windows (x64) you can either start `NZBHydra2.exe` which will add a tray icon (give it some time) or `NZBHydra2 Console.exe` which will open a console window.
+  * Note: Do *not* use the folders `C:\Program Files` or `C:\Program Files (x86)`.
-* On Linux start `nzbhydra2` (currently working only on x64).
+* On Linux (x64) start `nzbhydra2`.
 You may need to `chmod +x` it first.
-* On Mac: No executable yet, see next point
-* If you cannot run the executables for some reason, there's another way (the executables are just compiled Java):
-  * Download [nzbhydra2wrapper.py](https://raw.githubusercontent.com/theotherp/nzbhydra2/master/other/wrapper/nzbhydra2wrapper.py) or [nzbhydra2wrapperPy3.py](https://raw.githubusercontent.com/theotherp/nzbhydra2/master/other/wrapper/nzbhydra2wrapperPy3.py), put it in the NZBHydra folder containing the executables and run it with Python 2.7 or Python 3.5+, respectively.
-  * Or you can use...
+* On any other OS or architecture or as a fallback:
+  * You need to install [Java 17](https://adoptium.net/) (not lower, not higher).
+  * Download the generic asset.
+This contains python scripts and java libraries.
+Run either wrapper file (Python 2.7 / 3.x respectively).
+This should work basically everwhere.
+  * The Java executable is expected to be in the PATH.
+If it's not and you can't/won't put it there then you need to provide the full path using the `--java` paramater.
-* Docker.
-You might want to use [hotio's container](https://hub.docker.com/r/hotio/nzbhydra2/), [binhex's container](https://hub.docker.com/r/binhex/arch-nzbhydra2/) or the one by popular maintainers [LinuxServer.io](https://github.com/linuxserver/docker-nzbhydra2).
+* Docker: You can choose between [hotio's container](https://hub.docker.com/r/hotio/nzbhydra2/), [binhex's container](https://hub.docker.com/r/binhex/arch-nzbhydra2/) or the one by [LinuxServer.io](https://github.com/linuxserver/docker-nzbhydra2).

 After a while your browser should open to http://127.0.0.1:5076.

-The Java executable is expected to be in the PATH.
-If it's not and you can't/won't put it there then you need to provide the full path using the `--java` paramater.

-If you get SSL errors when contacting indexers please update your Java runtime.

 ### Install as a Service